HOW TO CREATE A COMPARATIVE BOOKS LIST THAT WILL GET YOU A BOOK DEAL!

 In a few sentences, explain the attraction of the successful books you’ve listed, and why your book would appeal to that audience as well while offering something different.
 If there are hundreds of books on environmentally friendly “green” cleaning that your book Cleaning Your Car Without Hurting the Environment will appeal to, you might choose the top “green cleaning” books for comparison.
 However, then you must make the case that people who wash their cars care about being “green,” to the point that they’d buy a book on the topic rather than just research it online and read a short article or two.
 Is this a book for owners of vintage and collectible cars who are picky about the products they use, and who have shown they will buy books on car care and are interested in protecting the environment?
 Or do you need to rethink your book’s topic and audience?
 Do an Internet search for the title of your book and its main topic.
 What comes up?
 Will people want more than what they can find through a simple search?
 For example, parenting books that provide strategies are more likely to sell than books that simply list tips or ideas.
 You can find ideas all over the Internet, so a book that incorporates them into a larger strategy has value beyond just a collection of tips.

 Keep in mind that an in-house acquisitions editor will research books on your topic or in your genre, too.
 He’ll have some access to information about books that are “in the pipeline,” that is, books that are under contract at other publishing houses and not yet on the bookshelves.
 You can find these, too, if you subscribe to Publishers Marketplace and research what deals have been made recently and in the past.
 You may not realize that yours is the fourth book on green cleaning for cars to be submitted to that publishing house in a week, and that there are three similar books coming out six months from now.
-That’s why it’s crucial to know the market and to be aware of trends.
 You can’t come into the game too late and expect a publisher to get excited about a topic that is already fading in popularity.
-Use your comparative books list to show that you’ve truly got something new to offer book buyers a year from now when the book comes out.
+Use your comparative books list to show that you’ve truly got something new to offer book buyers a year or so from now when the book comes out.

-In your comparative books list, please don’t bad-mouth other books!
+In your comparative books list, please don’t say anything negative about other books!
 You can point out what they’re missing or any weaknesses they have, but if you do, keep it positive.
 You never know whether an editor and agent is a huge fan of the book you’re criticizing, or even served as its editor!
 Be proud of your “baby” but recognize the value of the other books in your genre that have paved the way for yours to achieve success.

 Nancy Peske is a ghostwriter, developmental editor, and book publishing consultant who has done editorial work on books including bestsellers and award-winners for over 30 years.